Kia Sorento Extended Warranty: Cost, Coverage and Plans

 “I have a 2016 Kia Sorento with 88,000 miles on it,” reported Courtney from Indiana in a similar story.
 “Last December (5 months ago now) while driving down the road the engine blew up.”

-These stories from real customers mentioning issues with Kia Sorento maintenance suggest that an extended warranty is a good idea.
-The likelihood of needing repairs and the prices we found for Kia Sorento extended warranties means you’re likely to come out ahead by purchasing a protection plan.
+These stories from real customers mentioning issues with Kia Sorento maintenance suggest that an extended warranty may be a good idea.
+The likelihood of needing repairs and the prices we found for Kia Sorento extended warranties mean you could come out ahead by purchasing a protection plan.

 » LEARN: Pros and cons of extended auto warranties